 - The contract or legal act shall stipulate, in particular, that the processor:

 - processes the personal data only on documented instructions from the controller.
 Processors must do nothing else than what is instructed by the controller.

 - ensures that persons authorized to process the personal data have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality

 - must assist the controller by appropriate technical & organisational measures considering the nature of processing

 - at the choice of the controller, deletes or returns all the personal data to the controller after the end of the provision of services relating to processing, and deletes existing copies unless there is a legitimate reason for storage of the personal data

 - makes available to the controller all information necessary to demonstrate compliance with the obligations laid down in GDPR and allow for and contribute to audits, including inspections, conducted by the controller or another auditor mandated by the controller.

-- Controllers must manage processor with which it has legal contract with.
+- Controllers must manage processor which it has a legal contract with.

 Data Protection Impact Assessments (DPIA):

 It is actually a risk assessment.
 Primarily, DPIA is mandatory if we are doing one of the following: